sentient-russ/MomPopsPizzeria/README.md

 # MomPopsPizzeria
 Initial Commit

 Limited production exceeding project requirements for SWE3313.
-The overall planning for this application was done as a group project.
-All of the codes structure was planned and written by Russell Geary to become familiar with IntelliJ, Gluon and JavaFx.
-A complete jar file will be available in the folders herein.

 All the best, Russell Geary